buildkite-plugins/gcp-workload-identity-federation-buildkite-plugin/README.md

 - The time (in seconds) the OIDC token will be valid for before expiry.
 Must be a non-negative integer.
 If the flag is omitted or set to 0, the API will choose a default finite lifetime. (default: 0)

+### `render-command` (string)

+- An installed binary that when specified, will run twice to process the values of `audience` and `service-account` via stdin.
+This is intended to be used to render environment variables with an application such as `envsubst`. (default: '')

 ## Developing

 To run testing, shellchecks and plugin linting use use `bk run` with the [Buildkite CLI](https://github.com/buildkite/cli).